EugenMayer/docker-sync/README.md

  - start a docker-compose stack based on some arguments like --dev and load the specific docker-compose files for that using [docker-compose](https://github.com/xeger/docker-compose)

 ## Thanks to
-Without those to project, this project would be empty space and worth nothing.
+Without the following projects, this project would be empty space and worth nothing.
 All the credits to them

  - [fswatch](https://emcrisostomo.github.io/fswatch)
  - [rsync](https://de.wikipedia.org/wiki/Rsync)